BruceZu/galvanize_capstone/README.md

 The predictions will be primarily based on natural language processing of the text of the bill.
 I also hope to enhance these predictions using decision trees to determine other important features, such as word/character counts, party affiliation of the sponsor of the legislation, number of cosponsors, the date the legislation was introduced, number of amendments, etc.

-## Resources
+# The Resources

-### Local Machine and AWS
+### Local Machine, AWS, and tmux
-Most of the work done for this project started on a local machine.
+Preliminary work for this project started on a local machine.
 Messages were regularly included in the code to print out to the terminal to notify the user of the process status and whether any errors occurred during a process.
-Best practice of this would be to have these messages print out to a log.
+Best practice would be to have these messages print out to a log from inception.
+The use of logs was incorporated later in the process.

 ![system_out_messages](img/system_out_messages.png)

 Once it was felt that a process (i.e. web scraping) was working with relatively few errors, the code was migrated into a Ubuntu 18.04 EC2 instance in [Amazon Web Services](https://aws.amazon.com).
-The EC2 instance is, ultimately, where the modeling and interaction with the data and predictions will occur.
+The EC2 instance is, ultimately, where the modeling and interaction with the data and predictions occur.

+The use of [tmux](https://en.wikipedia.org/wiki/Tmux) became an essential tool for this project once EC2 became the primary "base of operations".
+Since web scraping - which incorporated sleep time - and training take an extraordinary amount of time to complete, tmux allows the user to start a script and detach from it so it continues to run regardless of whether the local machine is connected.

 ### Python and Mongo
 Python was used to scrape the initial data from [congress.gov](https://www.congress.gov/search?q={%22source%22:%22legislation%22}&pageSize=250) using the Requests and BeautifulSoup packages.
 The data collected was put into json lines format and stored into a collections in a Mongo database.

+### my_tools.py
+The python script my_tools.py was created specifically for this project to write and read logs and files, format data from Mongo, put bill text through a Natural Language Processing pipeline, and other functions that were regularly used during scraping, exploration, and modeling of the data.

-## The Process
+# The Process

 ### Step 1: Data Wrangling
 To begin, general information from bills and joint resolutions were scraped from the Legislation search pages on [congress.gov](https://www.congress.gov/search?q={%22source%22:%22legislation%22}&pageSize=250).